cathxrsis/cathxrsis.github.io/drafts/2022-11-30-Dark-Desire.md

 title: "Desire and Viability or When is a Desiring machine Viable"
 ---

 I mentioned in a previous post that the Desiring Machine pattern lies somewhere between a cybernetic loop and a Beerian Viable System in the zoo of cybernetic patterns.
-In this post, I would like to expain what I meant by that as well as using the framework of interacting desiring machines to understand some system pathologies.
+In this post, I would like to explain what I meant by that as well as using the framework of interacting desiring machines to understand some system pathologies.
 First, however, lets have a refresh of what a desiring machine is.

 The Desiring Machine
 --------------------